-How To Do Disney on a Budget
+How To Plan Disney Trip on a Budget

 A visit to Walt Disney World in Orlando, Florida, is a dream come true for kids and adults alike.
 It's a rite of passage that many families and singles want to do again and again.
 The magic, the excitement, the unique architecture, and thrilling rides all add up to one fantastic destination.
 All the magic, of course, comes at a cost.
 A Disney vacation for a family of four can easily top off at $10,000 or more.
 But it doesn't have to!
 We'll share all the tips and tricks to help you do Disney World on a budget without missing out on the thrills.
 Check out our guide to saving on park passes, finding deals on hotels, and doing plenty of free stuff, and you'll be saving like a pro.
 When it comes to saving on your Disney vacation, it's all about planning, flexibility, and knowing the inside secrets to Disney.

 Park passes will be one of your most significant expenses.
 For a family of four on a one-week vacation, passes for each day can add up fast and quickly eat up your budget.
 With 40 acres of excitement, there is much to see and do at Disney.
 The temptation is to purchase a park pass for every day of your vacation.
 Don't do that!!